Daniella Napolitano

 Shared Spaces

-The Batesville Area Arts Council presents Shared Spaces, an exhibition by Daniella Napolitano, at the BAAC Gallery on Main (226 E Main St) August 13 - September 28, 2024.
-A closing reception will be held on September 27, 2024, from 5 - 7 p.m. with a Members Only Happy Hour at 4 p.m.
-This exhibition is sponsored by FutureFuel Chemical Company.
+The Batesville Area Arts Council presented Shared Spaces, an exhibition by Daniella Napolitano, at the BAAC Gallery on Main (226 E Main St) August 13 - September 28, 2024.
+This exhibition was sponsored by FutureFuel Chemical Company.

 Exhibition Statement